Phoebe Anna Traquair: Other works

 A work by Traquair is in the Thistle Chapel of St Giles Cathedral where she designed the earliest enamel armorial panels over the knights' seats.
-Another of her works is a key Arts and Crafts illuminated manuscript of Sonnets from the Portuguese by the Victorian poet Elizabeth Barrett Browning, which is held by the National Library of Scotland (NLS) and a version is available on the NLS Digital Library.
+Another of her works is a key Arts and Crafts illuminated manuscript of Sonnets from the Portuguese by the Victorian poet Elizabeth Barrett Browning, which is held by the National Library of Scotland.
 Traquair was a prolific artist who, as well as her murals and embroidery, produced hundreds of pieces of jewellery.
 She was invited to exhibit at the World's Fair in Chicago in 1893, and her four silk-embroidered panels The Progress of the Soul were displayed in St. Louis in 1904.
-That year she returned to mural painting with a work for the chancel of St. Peter's Church, Clayworth in Nottinghamshire.
+That year she returned to mural painting with a work for the chancel of St Peter's Church, Clayworth in Nottinghamshire.
 Her final mural was completed for the Manners family chapel at Thorney Hill in the New Forest between 1920 and 1922.
 Many other works by Traquair, including: enamels; illuminated manuscripts of Rossetti's sonnet sequence "Willowwood;" a piano with a case made by Traquair's friend and artistic collaborator Robert Lorimer and painted with scenes from "Willowwood," the Biblical Song of Songs, and the story of Psyche and Pan; and a triptych of embroideries based on the story of the Redcrosse Knight from Edmund Spenser's The Faerie Queene, are on display at National Museums Scotland in Edinburgh.

 At Kellie Castle in Fife in 1897, Traquair completed the Painted Panel above the fireplace in the castle's Drawing Room.
 The painting is based on Botticelli's "primavera" and was completed when John Henry Lorimer occupied the Castle.
 The painting was covered over in the late 1940s but was restored in 1996 by the National Trust for Scotland.

 Death

-Phoebe Traquair is buried with her husband, and the ashes of her son Harry Moss Traquair, in Colinton Parish Church graveyard in Edinburgh.
-She designed the gravestone, and it was carved by Pilkington Jackson.
+Traquair is buried with her husband, and the ashes of her son Harry Moss Traquair, in Colinton Parish Church graveyard in Edinburgh.
+She designed the gravestone which was carved by Pilkington Jackson.